frankmeza/brasil/README.md

   end
 ```

 We see a `get` matcher, alongside a `root` matcher, and then the actual handling itself, in which we set the response content type to JSON, as well as write a JSON response.
 This is obviously a sanity check route, returning `{ root_path: true }`, with a few pretty helper methods.
+We would hit this with `GET '/'`.

 Moving on, we finally get to something more interesting.
 Next, we see:

 ``` ruby
 # auth/ # no auth needed